-- Step 1 Log in to the PC client.

-- Step 2 On the home page, select File Management > Face Database Config > Sample Database > Local.
+Step 2 On the home page, select File Management > Face Database Config > Sample Database > Local.

-- Step 3 Click Create.
+Step 3 Click Create.

 - Quantity: The proportion of the number of added face images in the sample databases and passerby databases to the allowed face images in total. - Data Capacity: The proportion of the space occupied by the sample databases and passerby databases to the allowed space in total.